cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-OURSON-EN.md

 # Context

-CS Group responsabilities for MCO OURSON from the CSO programming chain are as follows:
+CS Group responsabilities for MCO OURSON from the CSO programming channel are as follows:
 * Maintenance in Operational Conditions

 ![Main Picture](Project-CNES-OURSON-EN pict 1.png)